 Another helpful tip is to create designated aisles within your storage unit.
 This will allow you to walk through and reach items at the back or in the middle of the unit with ease.
 Make sure these aisles are wide enough for you to move comfortably and consider leaving some space between stacks of boxes for better accessibility.
 By implementing these simple yet practical organisation techniques, you can maximise the efficiency of your storage unit and save yourself time and hassle in the long run.

-Create Aisles for Navigation
+isles for Navigation

 When storing your items in a self-storage unit, one crucial aspect to consider is the layout of the space to ensure easy access and navigation.
 Creating clear aisles within the unit is essential to allow you to reach your belongings without having to move multiple items around.
 By leaving pathways between boxes and furniture, you can efficiently locate and retrieve specific items whenever needed.